CTML-Group/Git-tuto/README.md

 </h1>
 ## GitHub Commands
+---
+## Getting started, and making changes
+---
 ## `git init`

+Start tracking a project in Git.

-This command creates the .git directory, starts tracking a project in GitHub
+This command creates the .git directory.

+>>> notes: move this to above add / commit / etc

+- if you are using git locally only
+- if it's not on a remote (yet)
+- simplest way is typically creating a repo on git, bitbucket, etc and then cloning

+---
 ---
 ## `git status`